sapegin/washingcode-book/manuscript/120_Linting.md

 This rule limits the number of JavaScript classes in a file.
 Usually set to 1, meaning we could declare only one class per file.

 This is an artificial requirement.
-Splitting code into modules is a skill that can’t be simplified to a lint rule.
+Splitting code into modules is a skill that can’t be simplified to a linter rule.
 Often, keeping tiny utility classes, functions, or components at the top of the module makes the code easier to navigate and maintain.
 (See more in the [Divide and conquer, or merge and relax](#divide-and-conquer) chapter.)

 There are other similar rules that try to artificially limit the number of React components, lines of code, statements, and so on.
 The only useful rule of this kind is `max-params` (see below).